niiazmorshed/Digital-Healthcare-Assistant/README.md

 ---

-## 📝 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-## 👨‍💻 Authors
+## Authors

 - **Niaz Morshed** - [@niiazmorshed](https://github.com/niiazmorshed)

-## 🙏 Acknowledgments
+## Acknowledgments

 - Firebase for authentication and hosting
 - Tailwind CSS and DaisyUI for the beautiful UI components
 - React community for the excellent ecosystem
 - All contributors who helped improve this project

-## 📞 Support
+## Support

-If you have any questions or need support, please open an issue on GitHub or contact the development team.
+If you have any questions or need support, please open an issue on GitHub or contact the through email.

----

-**Built with ❤️ for better healthcare management by Niaz Morshed**